California State Prison, Sacramento (SAC)

 CSP-Sacramento is located adjacent to Folsom State Prison.
 When it first opened in 1986, the prison was administered by the Folsom warden and was called New Folsom.
 In October 1992, its name was changed to CSP-Sacramento, and was administered as a separate prison with its own warden.

-Jeff Lynch has been Acting Warden at California State Prison, Sacramento (SAC), since September 2018.
+Jeff Lynch the Acting Warden at California State Prison, Sacramento (SAC), since September 2018.